-During the year ended December 30, 2017, 69,000 performance-based stock options were granted at an exercise price of \$6.50 per option and expire in five years.
-The options vest in tranches of one-third upon the closing price of the Corporation's shares equalling or exceeding \$8.50, \$10.50 and \$11.50, respectively.
-None of the options were exercisable at December 30, 2018.
-No performance-based stock options were granted during the year ended December 30, 2018.
-The following weighted average fair value of the options was estimated using a model which takes into account the probability of meeting certain price targets and the Black-Scholes option pricing model using the following assumptions:
+During the year, there were no performance stock options granted.
+During the year ended December 30, 2017, 69,000 performance stock options were granted at an exercise price of \$6.50 per option and expire in five years.
+The options vest in tranches of one-third upon the closing price of the Corporation's Common Shares equalling or exceeding \$8.50, \$10.50 and \$11.50 per share, respectively.
+None of the options were exercisable at December 30, 2019.